-- 1. Turn pump, gas supply, and heater power "OFF". - 2.
+- 1. Turn pump, gas supply, and heater power OFF. - 2.
 Remove the front access panel.
-It is secured with (4) screws. - 3.
+(See Figure 02) - 3.
 Disconnect the igniter wires from the ignition control board. - 4.
-Remove the screws from the igniter access panel.
+Remove the screw from the igniter access panel.
 Working from the underside of the panel, press the bushing out of the hole in the sheet metal panel. - 5.
 Slide the igniter wires through the slot on the panel and pull the panel free. - 6.
-Remove the (2) screws that secure the igniter. - 7.
-Pull the igniter straight back until it is free of the combustion chamber, then out of the air box. - 8.
-Reverse the above procedure to install the igniter.
+Remove the (2) screws that secure the igniter.